devrimyatar/gluu/oxd_tutorial/oxd_tutorial.md

 Step | Explanation | Endpoint
 -----|-------------|----------
-1 | Creating a client on Gluu server and registering your site to Oxd Server  (we will do this manuall, not in our cgi script though you can). | get-client-token
+1 | Creating a client on Gluu server and registering your site to Oxd Server  (we will do this manuall, not in our cgi script though you can). | register-site
 2 | Obtain access token from Oxd Server, this token will be used in headers to authenticate to oxd server in all subsequent queries.
 I will call this as `oxd_access_token`.
 So, except this step headers of subsequent queries will be: <br> `Content-type: 'application/json` <br> `Authorization': 'Bearer <oxd_access_token>'` | get-client-token
 3 | Get authorization url.
 User will click on this url to reach Gluu's login page and will will be redirected to `authorization_redirect_uri` | get-authorization-url
 4 | We need to verify if `code` and `state` values returned by browser to our cgi script after authorization by Gluu Server.
 We can pass these values to Oxd Server and obtain an access token to user's claims. | get-tokens-by-code